 It provides candidates with state-of-the-art knowledge and skills in scientifically-based diagnostic and intervention programs that meet the needs of our increasingly diverse student population.

-By deciding to become a dual certification candidate, to include a special education certification to your professional credentials, our graduates become much more marketable as they prepare to meet the demands of the contemporary classroom.
+By deciding to become a dual certification candidate, to include a special education certification to your professional credentials, our graduates become much more knowledgeable and marketable as they prepare to meet the demands of contemporary classrooms.

 According to the Bureau of Labor Statistics, employment of special education teachers is expected to increase.
 Employment prospects should be excellent, as many districts report difficulties finding adequate numbers of certified special education teachers.
 With a Special Education Certification from Saint Joseph’s University, our graduates help fill the gap.